GirkovArpa/msn-weather-app-clone/README.md

 ## Usage

-Place your API key from [openweathermap.org](https://openweathermap.org/api) in [api.js](js/api.js).
+Place your API key from [openweathermap.org](https://home.openweathermap.org/api_keys) in [api.js](js/api.js).

 ## Notes

-Graph and sliders are filled with dummy data and don't work yet.
+Sliders, tabs, and chart are filled with dummy data and don't work yet.

 ## Preview